-Cenk Uygur, founder of The Young Turks (TYT) , gets a lot of flack for calling his organization a name that triggers pain for many in the Armenian-American community and beyond.
+Cenk Uygur, founder of The Young Turks (TYT) , gets a lot of flack for giving his organization a name that triggers pain for many, especially those in the Armenian-American community.

 Unfamiliar with what I’m talking about?
-TYT has become a network with bonafide progressive street cred, garnering more than one billion (billion with a b) YouTube views.
-But back in the early 1900s, The Young Turks was the name of the group that perpetrated the Armenian Genocide – slaughtering approximately 1.5 million Armenians and forcing deportations throughout the Ottoman Empire of the survivors from 1915-1923.
-The Young Turks of a century ago decimated a population that still, today, has not fully healed.
+TYT has become a network with bonafide progressive street cred, garnering more than one billion (billion with a b) YouTube views since its inception.
+But back in the early 1900s, The Young Turks was the name of the group that perpetrated the Armenian Genocide – slaughtering approximately 1.5 million Armenians and forcing deportations throughout both the Ottoman Empire and its successor state, the Republic of Turkey.
+The forced deportation of the survivors of that holocaust lasted from 1915-1923.
+The Young Turks of a century ago decimated a population that, even today, has not fully healed.

 Ana Kasparian, TYT co-host who also happens to be Armenian-American, gives an overview of that tragic period in human history in this video.